AriFordsham/GHCWiki/commentary/libraries.md

 # Repository locations

 This table shows, for each repository in a GHC tree, where the central repository is, and what mirrors there are.
-The situation with haddock is currently complex, as the upstream repo tracks the most recent GHC stable branch, not the HEAD.

 <table><tr><th>darcs</th>
 <th>git</th>